apaluch01/ui-automation/tasks/16 - using jbehave.md

 NOTE: You will put your story files in src.main.resources.stories folder.

-* `public org.jbehave.core.configuration.configuration.Configuration configuration()` - Here you should make configurations to JBehave framework - you should return `MostUsefulConfiguration()` object cofigured with methods:
+* `public org.jbehave.core.configuration.Configuration configuration()` - Here you should make configurations to JBehave framework - you should return `MostUsefulConfiguration()` object cofigured with methods:

   * useStoryLoader()
   * useStoryReporterBuilder()